Join the Closed Beta

 Q. How do I know if I'm selected for Closed Beta participation?

 A. We'll send you an email invite letting you know if you're selected.
 The email will give you all the instructions you need to participate.
 The email should be coming from Wizards Customer Support (email@example.com).
 It's a good idea to make sure you mark our email address as safe so your invite doesn't get stuck in a spam or promotions filter.

-Q. What is covered under the Alpha & Closed Beta Non-Disclosure Agreement?
+Q. What is covered under the Closed Beta NDA?

-A. Participants in the Alpha and early Closed Beta will have to sign an NDA to participate.
+A. Participants in the early Closed Beta will have to first sign a confidential playtest agreement (more commonly known as an NDA) to participate.
 By signing this NDA, that means you shouldn’t do the following:

 - Share MTG Arena gameplay content, screenshots, or footage

 - Make any alpha or beta forum posts public

 - Make access to the game public, such as the game launcher

 Click here to read the full confidential playtest agreement.

 Q. How can I get into the Closed Beta?